-Skills and Knowledge Required
+Skills and Knowledge Required:

-Sensitivity to people struggling with mental health and substance use diagnosis
+- Sensitivity to people struggling with mental health and substance use diagnosis

-Well organized, detail oriented, and good time management skills
+- Organized, detail oriented, and good time management skills

-Strong interpersonal, oral and written communication skills
+- Good interpersonal, oral and written communication skills

-Demonstrate familiarity and ability to navigate and utilize Microsoft Office programs (Word, Excel, Power Point, Outlook); perform data entry (Access); keep good records
+- Demonstrate familiarity and ability to navigate and utilize Microsoft Office programs (Word, Excel, Power Point, Outlook); perform data entry (Access); keep good records

 Duties and Responsibilities: